-Celebrate Success!!!!

-- Expect relapse to happen.
-Discuss how you will get back on track - Give yourself some Grace - Encourage significant others to attend sessions with you - Work with your significant other to make a record of your progress
+- Celebrate Success!!!! - Expect relapse to happen.
+Discuss how you will get back on track - Give yourself some Grace - Remember the Perfectionism Trap - Encourage significant others to attend sessions with you - Work with your significant other to make a record of your progress